DBT85/CC-CP-SCANSat/README.txt

 11) The Eeloo mission requires that 95% of Mun and Minmus have Biome data.

 Working on:
 7a) Second Eve contract requires that 60% of Mun and Minmus have Biome data.
 Mission come in 2 flavours dependant on the current outcome of mission 4.
-Awaiting AcceptedContract feature to be added to CC.
 7b) Second Duna contract requires that 75% of Mun and Minmus have Biome data.
 Mission come in 2 flavours dependant on the current outcome of mission 5.
-Awaiting AcceptedContract feature to be added to CC.